-- 92. On the basis of the deep discussion and communication, participants agreed to submit the following recommendations to the Committee at TC 56th Annual Session to be held in early 2024: - to request US\$29,000 from TCTF for supporting overall WGH activities for 2024 calendar year. - to thank Thailand and Japan for co-hosting WGH 12th Working Meeting on 20-22 September 2023. - to thank China offers to host WGH 13th working meeting with funding support in 2024, and request China to consider the possibility of co-hosting the working meeting with Japan. - to request Japan and USA to consider the possibility of co-hosting WGH 14th working meeting in 2025. - to request China to extend AOP4 (OSUFFIM-II) one more year to the TC 57th Session in the early of 2025. - to approve the proposal on "Flood Risk Mapping with Ground/Satellite Observation Data" from MLIT, Japan as an AOP of WGH in the period of 4 years from 2024 to 2027. - To request MHA of Vietnam to consider the possibility of proposaing "Knowledge Sharing on the Southeast Asia Flash Flood Guidance System (SeAFFGS)" as one of WGH AOPs. - To request China to submit two AOP proposals at 13th WGH working meeting in 2024 for discussion. - to thank WMO for the coordination of cooperation between TC WGH and WMO RAII CHP. - to approve WGH to appoint the liaison/focal point for enhance the cooperation with WMO RAII CPH. - To approve WGH appoint one TC-WGH Member (working in flood forecasting) as focal point in the Flood Forecasting Initiative Advisory Group (FFI-AG).

-• to continue focusing on improving the ability to forecast hydrological phenomena and provide measures for the effectiveness of the improvements.
+- 97. On the basis of the deep discussion and communication, participants agreed to submit the following recommendations to the Committee at TC 56th Annual Session to be held in early 2024: - to request US\$29,000 from TCTF for supporting overall WGH activities for 2024 calendar year. - to thank RID Thailand and MLIT Japan for co-hosting WGH 12th Working Meeting on 20-22 September 2023. - to thank China for offering to host WGH 13th working meeting with funding support in 2024, and thank Japan for its willingness to support and cooperate the hosting of WGH working meeting. - to request USA and Japan to consider the possibility of co-hosting WGH 14th working meeting in 2025. - to request China to extend AOP4 (OSUFFIM-II) one more year to the TC 57th Session in the early of 2025. - to approve the proposal on "Flood Risk Mapping with Ground/Satellite Observation Data" from MLIT, Japan as an AOP of WGH in the period of 4 years from 2024 to 2027. - To request China to submit two AOP proposals for discussion at 13th WGH working meeting of 2024. - to thank TCS for coordinating WGs' AOP Implementation Progress Review. - to thank TCS for updating TC webpage, especially opening webpages for WGs. - to thank WMO for the coordination of cooperation between TC WGH and WMO RAII CHP. - to approve WGH to appoint the liaison/focal point for enhance the cooperation with WMO RAII CPH. - To approve WGH appoint one TC-WGH Member (working in flood forecasting) as focal point in the Flood Forecasting Initiative Advisory Group (FFI-AG). - to continue focusing on improving the ability to forecast hydrological phenomena and provide measures for the effectiveness of the improvements.